 Our houses leak, our light bulbs produce more heat than illumination, our big screen TV sets draw power when they are turned off, and that’s just the start of it.
-Combine that with the fact that the average size home built in the U.S. has increased significantly in recent decades—from 1,500-square-feet in 1970 to 2,600-square-feet in 2015—one can begin to see why energy costs are on the rise.
-The average U.S. household spends almost $2,600 annually on home energy bills, but utility customers can save money and cut energy consumption by 10-50 percent, merely by taking sensible, practical steps to use energy more efficiently.
+Combine that with the fact that the average size home built in the U.S. has increased significantly in recent decades—from 1,500-square-feet in 1970 to 2,600-square-feet in 2018—one can begin to see why energy costs are on the rise.
+The average U.S. household currently spends almost $2,600 annually on home energy bills, but customers can save money and cut energy consumption by 10-50 percent by taking sensible, practical steps to use energy more efficiently.

 Download the ENTRY FORM now.